raushan303/Backend---Java/src/LLD/ParkingLot/implementation/README.md

 `ParkingLot` builds and owns the shared object graph, registers gates, and exposes a compact API.
 It is deliberately not a Singleton; an application may operate several parking lots or create isolated lots in tests.

+## Race Conditions During Spot Allocation

+Two entrance gates may try to allocate a spot at the same time.
+Selecting a spot and occupying it must therefore be one atomic operation; otherwise, both gates could observe the same spot as available before either one marks it occupied.

+In this in-memory implementation, `ParkingSpotManager.allocateSpot()` is `synchronized`.
+All entrance gates created by one `ParkingLot` share the same manager instances, so only one thread at a time can select and occupy a spot of a given type. `ParkingSpot.park()` is also synchronized and checks that the selected spot is still empty as a defensive safeguard.

+No temporary hold is needed for the current workflow.
+Unlike movie-seat booking, the driver does not select a spot and spend time deciding or paying before confirmation.
+The manager immediately selects and occupies the spot, producing a direct `AVAILABLE -> OCCUPIED` transition.
+A separate `HELD` state and expiration policy would become useful only for features such as advance reservations or user-selected spots.

+Java synchronization protects only one JVM.
+In a production deployment with multiple application servers, each server has separate objects and locks, so the database must be the source of truth.
+Common approaches include:

+- An atomic conditional update such as `UPDATE parking_spot SET status = 'OCCUPIED' WHERE id = ?
+AND status = 'AVAILABLE'`, treating an affected-row count of zero as a lost allocation race.
+- A transaction that selects an available spot with `SELECT ...
+FOR UPDATE SKIP LOCKED`, marks it occupied, and creates the ticket before committing.
+- A database constraint preventing more than one active allocation for a spot.
+- An idempotency key preventing a retried entrance request from creating a second ticket.

+A distributed lock can reduce contention, but it should not replace database transactions and constraints.
+The database remains the final authority that prevents two servers from assigning the same spot.

 ## Deliberate Design Corrections

 The source transcript describes `findParkingSpot()` followed by `parkVehicle()`.
 Exposing these as separate normal operations permits two threads to find the same free spot.
 This implementation exposes `allocateSpot()`, which performs selection and occupation under one manager lock.